How to Make Easy Homemade Wine (Red or White)

 After a few weeks, the yeast will eventually die off and thus stop producing carbon dioxide, causing the balloon to deflate.
 At that point, you're almost done!
 Just take the bottle to your kitchen and decide whether you would prefer to either:

 - Bottle it.
-For this your going to need an empty wine bottle and a whole other tutorial.
+For this, you're going to need an empty wine bottle and a whole other tutorial.

 Enjoy Your Homemade Wine!